Fernando Belaúnde: Second presidency (1980–1985)

+Regarding Shining Path, Belaúnde was aware of how serious the threat was, he failed to develop solid policy to combat the group and military officers under his administration reportedly committed human rights violations.
+States of emergencies were declared in the Ayacucho and Apurímac regions.
+When mass graves were discovered, mainstream media in Peru defended Belaúnde, instead directing attacks at left-wing opposition.
+In 1984, General Luis Cisneros Vizquerra said that no human rights existed during a period of war, criticizing human rights groups and the media condemning abuses by the military.
+When Amnesty International raised concerns to Belaúnde, he chose to ignore reports of hundreds of civilians being killed in summary executions.
+Congress, controlled by Belaúnde's Popular Action party, was also aware of human rights abuses, refusing to investigate them.
+Thousands would die during the conflict during Belaúnde's tenure.

 During the next years, the economic problems left over from the military government persisted, worsened by an occurrence of the "El Niño" weather phenomenon in 1982–83, which caused widespread flooding in some parts of the country, severe droughts in others, and sharply reduced the schools of ocean fish that are one of the country's major resources.

 Post-presidency (1985–2002)

 During the national elections of 1985, Belaúnde's party, Acción Popular, was defeated by APRA candidate Alan García.
 However, as established in the 1979 Constitution, he would go on to serve in the Peruvian Senate as Senador Vitalicio ("senator for life"), a privilege for former Presidents abolished by the 1993 Constitution.

 Political views

 Belaúnde’s political outlook was centre-right, pro-American, and conservative.
 The Guardian described him as "a 19th century politician, with a high moral purpose and a sense of civic duty, who was perfectly at home in the conservative political milieu of 20th-century Peru, which for long occupied a time-warp, unusual even in Latin America, about a century behind the rest of the world".
 During the Falklands War, he supported Argentina.